 - What is the difference between civil/structural engineering and architecture?

-- Can SCU civil engineering majors study abroad?
+- Can SCU Civil, Environmental and Sustainable Engineering majors study abroad?

 - Are internships important?

-- What is a free elective course and why does the SCU civil engineering program have only one such course in its curriculum?
+- What is a free elective course and why does the SCU Civil, Environmental and Sustainable Engineering program have only one such course in its curriculum?

 - Do I need to write well to be an engineer?

 - Do I need to have my own computer?